 New positions at Aspocomp

-Tore Wiberg has been appointed Marketing & Sales Director and Heinz Mapre has been appointed as Account Manager at Aspocomp Oulu Oy.
+Tero Päärni has been appointed as Head of Sales and Marketing and Antti Kangas has been appointed as Quality Manager at Aspocomp Oulu Oy.

-Tore Wiberg has worked for Selmic Oy during the last one and a half years as sales manager.
-Before this, Tore Wiberg obtained 15 years of experience in various senior positions at Aspocomp Group Oyj.
-He works in Sweden via Aspocomp AB, a subsidiary of Aspocomp Oulu Oy.
+Tero Päärni worked for PPG Industries Ltd during the last four years as Global Account Manager.
+Before this, Tero Päärni obtained 5 years of experience in various sales positions at Aspocomp Group Oy.
+He works in Salo, Finland.

-Heinz Marpe has worked previously for Aspocomp Group Oyj.
-Heinz Marpe has over 15 years experience of sales activities in the printed circuit boards.
-He works in Germany via Aspocomp GmbH, a subsidiary of Aspocomp Oulu Oy.
+Antti Kangas has obtained 7 years experience in printed circuit boards and before current role he worked at Aspocomp Oulu CAM department for 3,5 years.
+Antti works at Aspocomp Oulu factory, Finland.

-Heinz Marpe has worked previously for Aspocomp Group Oyj.
-Heinz Marpe has over 15 years experience of sales activities in the printed circuit boards.
-He works in Germany via Aspocomp GmbH, a subsidiary of Aspocomp Oulu Oy.
+Antti Kangas has obtained 7 years experience in printed circuit boards and before current role he worked at Aspocomp Oulu CAM department for 3,5 years.
+Antti works at Aspocomp Oulu factory, Finland.

 Innovation centre opens at Lockheed Martin in Orlando Necessity is said to be the mother of invention.
 Well, Lockheed Martin has now...